(con't from Part XIII)

 So far, so good.

-Ordinarily this would complete the exposition in all its essentials, but here, we find something unexpected ... a (5th) redundant entry with the subject and both countersubjects very unusually inverted!
+Ordinarily this would complete the exposition in all its essentials, but here, we find something unexpected ... a (5th) redundant entry with all inverted!
 [See blog, Getting Started With Writing, Part XIII].

 This additional entry allows the alto to carry the 2nd countersubject and the bass to carry the 1st countersubject for the purpose of exhibiting the double counterpoint between these 2 lines in the exposition; since the subject is reiterated here in the original opening voice (the soprano) it becomes, in effect, super-added, hence the term "redundant."

 Inversions like this have been used elsewhere in fugues and lend a certain energy and freshness to the harmony [See blog, Getting Started With Writing, Part VI].

 Next there comes the first of several 4 bar episodes between entries; each of these episodes functions as a modulating link to connect the key being left with the key being approached; as such, they can be constructed upon sequences obtained from rhythmic snippets of the subject or countersubjects; for the sake of variety the left hand and right hand parts of these sequences may switch with every bar; this helps to prevent monotony and makes for smooth connections between entries.

-The 3rd entry is in the relative key (b minor) with the subject appearing in the soprano, the 1st countersubject in the bass, the 2nd countersubject in the tenor, and the free voice again in the alto.
+The 3rd entry is in the relative key (b minor), the 4th entry in the subdominant relative key (e minor), the 5th entry in the subdominant (G Major), the 6th entry in the subdominant relative

 Following another episode of 4 bars the 4th entry is in the subdominant relative key (e minor) where the subject appears again in the bass, the 1st countersubject in the soprano, the 2nd countersubject in the alto, and the free voice switches to the tenor line.